Saturday, October 22, 2011

 Tanbark Trail Single Track

-State: Pennsylvania
+• State: Pennsylvania

-Date: 2011-05-09 & 2011-05-10
+• Date: 2011-05-09 & 2011-05-10

-Route: Allegheny National Forest (Timberline and Tanbark Trails)
+• Route: Allegheny National Forest (Timberline and Tanbark Trails)

-Distance: 56 miles
+• Distance: 56 miles

 Sunday, May 8, 2011

-Ohio, Cuyahoga Valley National Park
+Ohio, Cuyahoga Valley National Park, Snake Lovers

-Spring!
-Waiting for the lake ice to break, the tulips to bloom, and the bike trails to dry.
-Monitoring the national forecast maps for weeks, I hoped for a few days of dry weather somewhere in the Midwest so I could continue the Frizbo Fifty.
-My original plan, a loop through Missouri, Arkansas and Oklahoma, went from unlikely to hopeless as first tornadoes and then the Mississippi floods pummeled the southern states (donate).
-Finally in early May, a break in the continuous rainfall, clear skies and warm weather in Ohio and Pennsylvania.
-I proposed the trip to my wife and started packing the van for an early morning departure.
+Monitoring the national forecast maps for weeks, I hope for a few days of dry weather somewhere in the Midwest so I can continue the Frizbo Fifty.
+My original plan, a loop through Missouri, Arkansas, and Oklahoma, goes from unlikely to hopeless as first tornadoes, then floods, pummel the southern states.
+Finally, in early May, there is a break in the relentless rainfall, with clear skies and warm weather in Ohio and Pennsylvania.
+After my wife generously agrees to my last-minute expedition, I pack the van for a four-day cycling trip to Pennsylvania's Allegheny National Forest.

 Ohio & Erie Towpath Trail